AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Instead of any hand tuned image preprocessing step, I have used a Mini-network for learning color space transformations as described in https://arxiv.org/pdf/1606.02228.pdf .
 One noticeable exception is that while original paper suggests using two 1x1 convolutions consecutively, I have instead used 3x3 and 1x1 convolutions respectively.

-Following diagram shows the model architecture of Mini-Net used for learning colorspace transformations at the beginning of the model.
+Following diagram shows the model architecture of Mini-Net used for learning color space transformations at the beginning of the model.
 ![preconv_fig.png][image2]

 This was followed by a DenseNet model as proposed by Gao Huang et al in https://arxiv.org/pdf/1608.06993.pdf However I have reduced the number of layers in each dense block to 4 and growth rate to 24 to make it a more manageable sized network.